 Students choose up to four subjects from a wide range of A level courses.
 We provide detailed advice and guidance to every student, taking into account students' interests and talents but also considering the subjects that different degree courses require so that students have a broad range of future options.
-Our aim is that our Post 16 students will be fully-equipped to gain places and to succeed at the best universities.
+Our aim is that our Sixth Form students will be fully-equipped to gain places and to succeed at the best universities.

 Lessons are engaging and stimulating.
 Our students gain the knowledge and skills they need to succeed in A level examinations, but they also have the opportunity to develop their interests by exploring their subjects in increasing depth through visiting speakers and after-school clubs.
 Students are taught the skills to take control of their own learning, putting them in a strong position for study at university level.